fallahn/crogine/ModelViewer/model_definition_format.md

             mask_colour = 0.2,1,0.88,1

-            //the normal property supplies a path to a normal map used for bump-mapping normal = "path/to/normal_map.png"
+            //the normal property supplies a path to a normal map used for bump-mapping
+            //currently billboards do not support normal mapping as they lack the tangent space data. normal = "path/to/normal_map.png"
         }